chaos66ren/celluloid_0.11_tutorial/README.3.select_and_search.txt

 The following function does the search,  which relies on a simulated annealing algorithm (GenSA) when optimFct=2.
-The lowerF and upperF arguments are the lower and upper limits for the t parameter vector, ignoring the last entry (ie, lower and upper bounds for t[1:nsubclone]  ).
+The lowerF and upperF arguments are the lower and upper limits for the t parameter vector, ignoring the last entry (ie, lower and upper bounds for t[1:nsubclone]; t[1] is the percentage of normal cells).
 The Sfrom and Sto arguments are the lower and upper bounds for S (the scaled read counts expected in segments that have two copies in all cells; the autosomal ploidy of the sequenced sample is 2/S)

-set.seed(12345)

 li1<-coverParamSpace( selectedPeaks=sp , optimFct=2, lowerF=c(0), upperF=c(1),
        Sfrom=.25, Sto=2 , maxc=12 , control=list( maxit=1000  ) )